dynatrace-ace-services/quickstart-ace-configurator-monaco-v1/Maintenance-Window/deploy-ondemand-mw/Readme.md

 # Maintenance Window OnDemand

-You will create a maintenance window for a specific period.
+You will create a maintenance window for a specific period from `Start` to `Stop`

 - export variables (date format `2021-05-21 23:59`)